Mitchellpkt/TrackSubtract/README.md

 `TracksSectral_marked.png` shows the spectral representation:
 ![TracksSpectral](TracksSpectral_marked.png)

+## Misc Notes
-Looking through the spectral lens, the task at hand can be viewed as subtraction of surfaces in 2-dimensional {time, frequency} space.
+-  Looking through the spectral lens, the task at hand can be viewed as subtraction of surfaces in 2-dimensional {time, frequency} space.
 From this perspective, the A* attenuation factor can be thought of as the scaling factor for mapping between the surfaces, empirically based on each point's neighborhood (whose size is defined by the width of the time & frequency windows).

-## Notes

-As a separate approach from the A* method described above, it might be easier to simply apply blind source separation methods (perhaps singular spectrum analysis / SSA) to `SongAndSignal`, then only recombine sources that don't show strong signal correlation with `SongTrue`.
+-  As a separate approach from the method described above, it might be easier to simply apply blind source separation methods (perhaps singular spectrum analysis / SSA) to `SongAndSignal`, then only recombine sources that don't show strong signal correlation with `SongTrue`.